svennam92/microprofile-hol/exercises/ex4.md

 ### Deploy microservices using manifests

-Now, cd back to the main directory with `cd ~/JavaMicroprofile` and deploy the microservices with the command `kubectl create -f manifests`.
+Now, cd back to the top-level directory and deploy the microservices with the command `kubectl create -f manifests`.
 You should promptly see the following:

 ```
-⌞~/MicroprofileHOL⌟ ➤ kubectl create -f manifests
+$ kubectl create -f manifests
 job "cloudant-secret-generator-deploy" created
 persistentvolume "cloudant-pv" created
 persistentvolumeclaim "cloudant-pv-claim" created